How does smoking affect healing after surgery?

 Are these effects permanent?

 The good news is that research in other areas of the body shows that if you quit smoking before surgery your risk of complications goes down!
-Even if you can stop smoking for four to six weeks before your surgery and while your body is healing afterward, you significantly lower the chance of having a problem.
+Even if you can stop smoking for 4-6 weeks before your surgery and while your body is healing afterward, you significantly lower the chance of having a problem.
 Sometimes you may not be able to wait six weeks to have a surgery, like with an ankle fracture.
 Research has shown that smokers who don't smoke after their fracture surgery have fewer complications than those that continue to smoke.

 How can I quit smoking?

 Remember, although smoking increases the risk of a problem happening after surgery, it is a risk factor that you have the power to change.
-Give yourself the best chance of having a great outcome after your foot or ankle surgery by talking to your specialist and using resources to get started.
+Give yourself the best chance of having a great outcome after your foot or ankle surgery by talking to your surgeon and using resources to get started.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute